-After you pay the deductible, we will cover 80% of the cost of the following drugs and supplies that are prescribed by a doctor or dentist and are obtained from a pharmacist.
+We will cover 90% of the cost of the following drugs and supplies that are prescribed by a doctor or dentist and are obtained from a pharmacist.
 Drugs covered under this plan must have a Drug Identification Number (DIN) in order to be eligible.

-- drugs that legally require a prescription. - life-sustaining drugs that may not legally require a prescription for the treatment of the conditions listed: - □ anemia single entity iron salts; - □ convulsions anti-convulsants; - eye disease mydriatics, cycloplegics, miotics, glaucoma therapy drugs; - heart disease anti-anginal agents, anti-arrhythmic agents, cardiotonics, vasodilators, vasopressors, potassium replacements; - lung disease bronchodilators, mucolytics, parasympathomimetics, tuberculosis therapy drugs; - Parkinson's disease anti-parkinsonians, anticholinergic/antispasmodic agents, and; - thyroid disorders hyperthyroidism drugs. - intrauterine devices (IUDs), diaphragms, colostomy and ileostomy supplies.
+- drugs that legally require a prescription. - life-sustaining drugs that may not legally require a prescription for the treatment of the conditions listed: - □ anemia single entity iron salts; - □ convulsions anti-convulsants; - eye disease mydriatics, cycloplegics, miotics, glaucoma therapy drugs; - heart disease anti-anginal agents, anti-arrhythmic agents, cardiotonics, vasodilators, vasopressors, potassium replacements; - lung disease bronchodilators, mucolytics, parasympathomimetics, tuberculosis therapy drugs; - Parkinson's disease anti-parkinsonians, anticholinergic/antispasmodic agents, and; - thyroid disorders hyperthyroidism drugs. - intrauterine devices (IUDs), diaphragms, colostomy and ileostomy supplies. - diabetic supplies including alcohol, swabs, lancets and test strips. - drugs for the treatment of infertility. - drugs for the treatment of weight loss.
+Prior approval is needed provided you meet the BMI requirement. - Autolet / Monolet (blood letting device) including platforms. - products to help a person quit smoking that legally require a prescription, limited to a 3 month supply, up to a lifetime maximum of \$500 per person. - drugs for the treatment of sexual dysfunction, up to a maximum of \$1,200 per person in a benefit year. - injectable drugs.
+Syringes for self-administered injections are also covered.

-- diabetic supplies including alcohol, swabs, lancets and test strips. - drugs for the treatment of infertility. - drugs for the treatment of weight loss.
-Prior approval is needed provided you meet the BMI requirement. - products to help a person quit smoking that legally require a prescription, limited to a 3 month supply, up to a lifetime maximum of \$500 per person. - Autolet / Monolet (blood letting device) including platforms. - injectable drugs.
-Syringes for self-administered injections are also covered. - drugs for the treatment of sexual dysfunction.
+• drugs for the treatment of sexual dysfunction.

-We will also cover 80% of the cost, after you pay the deductible for insulin injector/medijector, up to a maximum of \$350 per person in a benefit year.
+We will also cover 80% of the cost for insulin injector/medijector, up to a maximum of \$350 per person in a benefit year.